Most thyroid lumps are benign, but 5% are malignant and it is important to distinguish this sinister minority.

 - Ask about previous radiation.

-- Ask the patient to drink some water and note the thyroid move as she/he swallows.
+- Ask the patient to drink some water and note the thyroid move as they swallow.

 - Note enlargement or asymmetry.

-- Stand behind a seated patient and use the 2nd and 3rd fingers of both hands to examine the gland as she/he swallows again.
+- Stand behind a seated patient and use the 2nd and 3rd fingers of both hands to examine the gland as they swallow again.

 - Note lumps, asymmetry, size and tenderness.

 - Check for regional lymphadenopathy.

 - Nodules larger than 4 cm in size.